inspire-eu-validation/view-service/iso-19128/at61-linkviewservice-discover.md

 * For every cascaded layer,

-    * Check that a url pointing to a metadata in a Discovery Service is provided
+    * Check that [Online Resource](#onlineResource) is provided and it has an attribute 'xlink:href' with a non empty value.

 **Reference(s)**: